-All of a sudden, we’re all working from our living rooms and using remote tools to stay as connected as we can.
-A once-steady trend to WFH, greatly accelerated.
-But in losing a shared physical space, did we also lose all the things that come with it?
+All of a sudden, we’re all working from our living rooms and using remote tools and video calls to stay as connected as we can.
+The once-steady migration to working from home has suddenly leapt to 100% adoption.
+But in our collective loss of shared physical space, did we also lose all the things that come with it?
 Things that lead to freer, more organic conversation and feeling more together?

-For social serendipity to happen, you need an open organic environment for people to share thoughts with as little friction and as little consequence for a 'bad idea' as possible.
-When physically hanging out with friends, or sitting with coworkers that you have a good relationship with, it's easy to create this, but in a world where we all are physically distanced, something is lost.
+For social serendipity to really happen, you need a 'safe' environment for people to share thoughts with as little friction and consequence for a 'bad idea' as possible.
+When physically hanging out with friends, or sitting with coworkers that you have a good relationship with, this just happens naturally, but in a world where we all are physically distanced, something subtle is lost.

 There are two main things missing in today’s social apps which are there in a physical workplace: